andredsferreira/andre-kb/md_notes/cnet/cnet-dhcp.md

 ![](images/cnet-dhcp-01.png)

+In the SELECTING state the client waits for an DHCPOFFER, optionally before sending the DHCPOFFER the server may optionally check if the IP address to be given is already taken by performing an ICMP echo request to that address and waiting for a reply (this is not usually performed tho).

+In the REQUESTING state clients also usually check the IP address received in the lease.
+They perform an ARP request to the LAN to see if it's not already in use.
+If it is they send a DHCPDECLINE response and return to the INIT state.
+This double checking is not required by the DHCP protocol, but it should be done when possible.

+NOTE: When sending DHCPREQUEST messages the client puts the offered IP in the requested ip address option

 NOTE: Since DHCP is an application layer protocol using UDP, it also uses IP.
 But some DHCP messages are sent even when the client does not have an IP address (DHCPDISCOVER for example).
 This is where the 0.0.0.0 reserved address is used,